Science Communication Bachelor's Degree

-Learn to process data, conduct interviews, report stories and deliver presentations, all in the pursuit of confronting and communicating the complexities of society.
+Analyze data, conduct interviews, report stories and deliver presentations, all to communicate the complexities of society.

 In the bachelor's degree in science communication, students employ technology to convey the latest advancements within science, technology, and media to experts and non-experts alike.
 Classroom debates consider how all forms of communication—newspapers, radio, television, blogs, and social media—shape thought leadership within the public, private, and non-profit sectors.

 Frame the 21-century's most pressing questions within the history and sociology of science, technology, and engineering.
 Students pursue their passions for inquiry as they develop the next-generation thinking needed to excel in the careers of tomorrow.